Adiabatic dynamics of coupled spins and phonons in magnetic insulators: Methods

 In an extended crystal with a single occupied band, one must sum over the Bloch wave vector $k$ in the Brillouin zone to obtain $\Phi_{ij}=N_k^{-1}\sum_k\Phi_{ij}^{(k)}$, where $\Phi_{ij}^{(k)}$ is defined as in \eq{phi-mole} but with $\psi$ replaced by the Bloch function $\psi_k$. $\Phi_{ij}$ now has the interpretation of a Berry phase per unit cell, consistent with the interpretation of the Hessian $K$ as an energy per unit cell.
 To extend $\Phi_{ij}^{(k)}$ to the multiband case, we can replace the inner product of two Bloch states with the overlap matrix in the usual way~\cite{vanderbilt_book} as

 Here, the overlap matrices are defined as

 where $m$ and $n$ are band indices.
 When computing the matrices, a finite difference of $0.015$\,\AA\ is used for the phonon DOF, and $0.02$ is used for the spin DOF.
+We take care to choose these finite differences to ensure they remain within the linear regime.
 The numerical values of $\kss$ and $\gss$ for all four studied materials can be found in Appendix~\ref{ap:kss}.